 If not sure what to do with it, don’t worry.
 I’ve got you covered!
 Chorizo Bites are a tasty appetizer you can serve to your family when you arrive back home from your travels.

 Cava is the perfect Spanish souvenir for wine lovers.
 Most Spanish sparkling wine is produced in the North-West of Spain, in Catalonia with Codorníu and Freixenet being the two main producers.

 Tip: What about booking a Cava Tasting Tour from Barcelona with Viator before choosing the right bottle?

-Like you can see from this list of best souvenirs from Spain, I prefer buying edible ones and that is also what I recommend.
-I think it’s the best way for your family and friend get a little taste of Spain.
+As you can see from this list of best souvenirs from Spain, I prefer buying edible ones and that is also what I recommend.
+I think it’s the best way for your family and friend to get a little taste of Spain.
 If you have visited Spain, let me know what your favorite souvenir was to bring back home!